boyski/pmaudit/README.md

 Similar to above: if you know the list of files needed to build project A, even if other files must be preserved for building projects B, C, etc, it may be helpful to check out only the subset needed by A for bandwidth or disk space reasons.
-Auditing can help you find that subset.
+Auditing can help you determine that subset.

 ### Source Packaging

 Imagine you have a proprietary code base and contracts with various customers to provide source code for what you sell them.
-Not every customer gets every product: customer A has a contractual right to source for products X and Y while customer B gets Y and Z. If the build of a product derives the set of files involved in making it as a side effect, that list can be used with tar or zip to make up a minimal but guaranteed-complete source package.
+Not every customer gets every product: customer A has a contractual right to source for products X and Y while customer B gets Y and Z. If the build of each product derives the set of files involved as a side effect, that list can be used with tar or zip to generate a minimal but guaranteed-complete source package.

 ### Dependency Analysis